IJW2021/MyPortfolio/SSDCS/Unit03.md

 * Investigate language concepts using Python as an example.
 * Describe best practices and methods to overcome common security issues.

-This week I Started to think about the project and how in particular authentication of clients could happen so as a person who likes to see rather then just read about this I built a windows domain controller vm to try out some ideas on how our future implementation could be staged this process while overkill has given several insights that will be used to shape our project proposal I have a feeling this is going to be a nice project to get our teeth into as the scope we have is pretty large which I like.
+This week I Started to think about the project and how in particular authentication of clients could happen so as a person who likes to see rather than just read about this I built a windows domain controller VM to try out some ideas on how our future implementation could be staged this process while overkill has given several insights that will be used to shape our project proposal I have a feeling this is going to be a nice project to get our teeth into as the scope we have is pretty large which I like.

 ![Logo](Images/ESXI.png)

-Along with the hardware side with this I manged to write a python script as a proof of concept (POC) that would authenticate against the windows active directory.
-This is one area that I am keen to take forward into our team project as from a security view seperation of the application tier and the user deatils tier is a must and is also the way we do it when creating realword applications if for no other reason that you only need one set of user data that can be used across many application domains.
+Along with the hardware side with this I manged to write a python script as a proof of concept (POC) that would authenticate against the window’s active directory.
+This is one area that I am keen to take forward into our team project as from a security view separation of the application tier and the user details tier is a must and is also the way we do it when creating real word applications if for no other reason that you only need one set of user data that can be used across many application domains.

 ```python
 # Authenticate Against a Windows Active Directory Domain Controller